seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-1.md

    ![image](../media/man11.png)

-3. On the maangement groups page, overview section, you can see the newly created child management group named **IT-Contoso**.
+3. On the management groups page, overview section, you can see the newly created child management group named **IT-Contoso**.

 4. Add a child group by clicking on the elipsis **(...)** on the right side of the newly created child management group named **IT-Contoso**.